manbeermaken/waygood-backend/README.md

 ## To do
 - [x] Convert to typescript
 - [x] Use redis for cache
+- [x] Use zod for strict type checking
 - [x] Dockerize the app
 - [ ] Convert to express 5
 - [ ] Refresh token and endpoint